Our Die Design Capabilities

 The ramp is manufactured on a progressive die that includes only ONE forming station to complete that stage of production.

-Tool and Die Design Assistance Case Study This customer needed a different design intent for the filter cutting component of a die utilized in an existing assembly machine.
+Case Study: Providing Innovative Tooling Dies This customer needed a different design intent for the filter cutting component of a die utilized in an existing assembly machine.
 The current design was causing cutting and maintenance issues; leading to a decrease in the quality and consistency of their final product.
-Our design team reengineered this […]
+Our design team reengineered this die […]

 The most critical feature in laser cutting the disks was the slots.
 Their placement needed to be exact along with a tight tolerance to ensure correct alignment with the blade’s tabs.
 Our quality system establishes the programming of the laser is correct with a set-up check; and then in-process checks…